AI Generates, You Verify

 Make [Mastery Gate]

-Complete one full TDG cycle for a function you choose -- from stub to GREEN to reading the generated code.
-You may use the SmartNotes domain suggestion from Try With AI Prompt 3, or pick a simple unit conversion.
+Complete one full TDG cycle for a function you choose, from stub to GREEN to reading the generated code.
+Pick a simple unit conversion or a SmartNotes domain function.
 Your cycle must include all five steps: specify, check types, generate, verify, read.
 If you can do this without looking back at the lesson instructions, you own the TDG loop.

 James commits the green tests.
 Two functions.
 Two TDG cycles.
 Both green.